Diwali without ‘Kuch Meetha’? Cadbury tries ‘Kuch Naya’ with crackers and fusions

 For nearly two decades, Kuch Meetha Ho Jaaye wasn’t just Cadbury’s tagline, it was its moral compass.

-A quiet festive season from the house of sweetness
+A more focused festive season from the house of sweetness

 Fast-forward to 2025, and something’s changed.
-With Diwali slated for October 21, the festive advertising buzz is in full swing.
-Yet Cadbury’s campaign is conspicuously missing from screens and feeds.
+With Diwali slated for October 20-21, the festive advertising buzz is in full swing.
+Yet Cadbury’s campaign this year feels more innovation-led.

 “Diwali is always a special occasion for us at Mondelez India, as it brings alive the true essence of Cadbury Celebrations.
 This year, we’re deepening that connection with consumers through two new innovations inspired by India’s festive spirit,” said Nitin Saini, Vice President, Marketing, Mondelez India, in a recent statement.